Bad Spark Plug Symptoms: How To Tell if Your Plugs Are Bad

 In this guide, we’ll tell you all there is to know about the telltale signs of bad spark plugs so that you know exactly when to replace them.

 Most problems in your car can be diagnosed simply by keeping your eyes, ears, and nose open.
-Sure, you can always just go to the mechanic, but being able to tell when something is up with your vehicle will go a long way.
+Sure, you can always go to the mechanic, but being able to tell when something is up with your car will go a long way.

 Being more aware of your car’s needs will make you proactive, and push you to carry the right tools and spares in the car at all times, should the need arise when you least expect it.